 - Access is Restricted to Concordia Users

 The print map collection is located near Government Publications, in the Webster Library, 2nd Floor.
 It is accessible during regular library hours.
-To help you find maps in the collection, there is a set of map indexes located in file boxes on top of the map cabinets.
-For more information or help, please ask at the Reference Desk during service hours.
+To help you find maps in the collection, there is a set of map indexes located at the Reference Desk.
+The staff and librarians at that desk will also be able to provide more information or help.
+Please drop by during service hours.

 Below is a complete list of the map series in our collection

 These topographic or contour maps offer a graphic representation of the physical features of a place.
-The maps are available at several scales:
+The maps are available at the following scale:

-To find published maps in the National Topographic System of Canada (NTS) consult the three-part map Index to the National Topographic System of Canada.
-These index maps are located on top of the map cabinets (in a folder box).
+To find published maps in the National Topographic System of Canada (NTS) consult the map Indexes to the National Topographic System of Canada.
+These index maps are located at the Reference Desk.

 To find maps for a specific location in Canada consult the Geographical Names of Canada, an online gazetteer that contains location information, including the NTS map code.

 Concordia University library has a small collection of bedrock and surficial geology maps of Canada at various scales, produced by the Geological Survey of Canada.
 These maps are located in map cabinet 4.
 An Excel spreadsheet listing these maps can be consulted at the Reference Desk.